emantpl/scratch-sensor-2.0/README.md

 ![Scratch Sensor](https://emantpl.github.io/scratch-sensor-2.0/scratch-sensor.png)

 1. Install [Scratch Sensor 2.0](https://play.google.com/store/apps/details?id=com.emant.scroid) from the Google Play Store onto your Android phone.
-1. Press **Start**.
+2. Press **Start**.
 When the server is running, a notification appears in the notification area of your Android phone.
 Note the **IP address**.
 In our example it is 192.168.1.6
-1. Click [start.sbx](http://scratchx.org/?url=https://emantpl.github.io/scratch-sensor-2.0/start.sbx) to load the **Getting Started Project** in ScratchX. .
+3. Click [start.sbx](http://scratchx.org/?url=https://emantpl.github.io/scratch-sensor-2.0/start.sbx) to load the **Getting Started Project** in ScratchX. .
-1. Set the addr variable in the project to the **IP address** you noted in step 2.
+4. Set the addr variable in the project to the **IP address** you noted in step 2.
-1. Run the ScratchX project.
-When you tilt your phone, the tilt variable value is the same as shown on your phone.
-The time the data is accessed from the phone server is also displayed.
-The status of the phone web server is also available.
+5. Run the ScratchX project.
+   * When you tilt your phone, the tilt variable value is the same as shown on your phone.
+   * The time the data is accessed from the phone server is also displayed.
+   * The status of the phone web server is also available.
-1. You have sucessfully accessed the tilt sensor data from your Android phone.
+6. You have sucessfully accessed the tilt sensor data from your Android phone.
 The tilt sensor is a composite sensor derived from the accelerometer sensor.
-1. Stop the ScratchX project.
+7. Stop the ScratchX project.
-1. Click **Stop** on the Scratch Sensor app to stop the server.
+8. Click **Stop** on the Scratch Sensor app to stop the server.
 The notification will disappear.

 ### Sample ScratchX Projects

 * Getting Started [start.sbx](http://scratchx.org/?url=https://emantpl.github.io/scratch-sensor-2.0/start.sbx)
+* Reading sensor data from 2 smartphones [start.sbx](http://scratchx.org/?url=https://emantpl.github.io/scratch-sensor-2.0/2-scratch-sensors.sbx)

 ### ScratchX Extension